Kazimir Barantsevich: Biography

 He debuted in 1873 with the drama in verse Oprichnina, a poetic remake of A.K.
 Tolstoy's Prince Serebryanny which was produced in October that year in Alexandrinsky Theatre.

 In 1878, writing under the pseudonym Sarmat, he started to publish humorous sketches and short stories in the magazines Strekoza, Oskolki and newspapers (Russkiye Vedomosti, among others).
 More serious work by Barantsevich started to appear in journals like Severny Vestnik, Russky Vestnik, Nablyudatel and Otechestvennye Zapiski.

-His first short story collection Pod gnyotom (Oppressed) which the writer Nikolai Leykin had been instrumental in the publication of, came out in 1883 to considerable critical acclaim.
-It was followed by several more, including Porvannye struny (Broken Strings, 1886), 80 Stories by Sarmat (1891) and Kartinki zhizni (Life's Sketches, 1892), as well as three novels: Raba (Woman Slave, 1887), Semeyny ochag (Family Hearth, 1893), Bortsy (Wrestlers, 1896).
+His first short story collection Pod gnyotom ('Oppressed') which the writer Nikolai Leykin had been instrumental in the publication of, came out in 1883 to considerable critical acclaim.
+It was followed by several more, including Porvannye struny ('Broken Strings', 1886), 80 Stories by Sarmat (1891) and Kartinki zhizni ('Life's Sketches', 1892), as well as three novels: Raba ('Woman Slave', 1887), Semeyny ochag ('Family Hearth', 1893), Bortsy ('Wrestlers', 1896).

 The Works by K.S.
-Barantsevich in 9 volumes were published by the Marks Publishing House in 1908-1911.
-In his lifetime Barantsevich published more than one hundred books, only one of them, a one-act play Pod zemlyoi (Underground, 1918), after 1917.
-He died in Ulyanovka (former Sablino), Leningradskaya Oblast, in 1927 and is interred in the Volkovo Cemetery in Saint Petersburg.
+Barantsevich in 9 volumes were published by the Marks Publishing House in 1908–1911.
+In his lifetime Barantsevich published more than one hundred books, only one of them, a one-act play Pod zemlyoi ('Underground', 1918), after 1917.
+He died in Ulyanovka (formerly Sablino) in Leningrad Governorate, in 1927, and is interred in Volkovo Cemetery in Saint Petersburg.